 If you are a convert, you are always suspect, and what you say will be discounted or dismissed.
 There is no way you can become a “born Muslim.”
 It’s an exclusive club!

-It happens to me on Disqus.
-It’s made very clear that I will ALWAYS be a second class Muslim in the minds of some, and what I actually do or say cannot change the status.
+To some, I’ll ALWAYS be a second class Muslim.
+What I actually do or say cannot change the status.

 Muslim Converts: Evergreen Syndrome

 I’ve been a Muslim for a long time now.
 More than a decade.

 Yet once someone knows I’m a convert, I suddenly become a “new Muslim” in need of coaching.
 I call this “Evergreen Syndrome,” and it seems to be a fairly common affliction.